rreinold/FitnessDashboard_D3js/readme.md

 Full Body composition analysis performed at NutriShop Austin-South on a rough weekly schedule.

 ####Diet
 Maintain high-level record of eating habits.
+Leverage MyFitnessPal API to pull data about my diet.

 ##Credit